 It is our contention that professionally run intelligence and investigative activities are currently the most important tools for fighting environmental crime.
 The intelligence-led approach is needed to integrate the more traditional “reactive” conservation models with a more proactive, impactful, and disruptive approach.

-Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, mostly for top governmental agencies.
+Our team and network of collaborators include professionals who have been working in the intelligence and investigation fields for decades, mostly for top governmental agencies, including the FBI and the CIA.

 As with the fight against other international threats, such as terrorism, drug trafficking or organized crime, intelligence should be at the center of our efforts to fight wildlife crime.
 It is, and should be used as, a strategic resource to focus investigation and law enforcement activities, policy changes and funding.